isabelandreatta1/Unit2/Arduino.md

 ### Justification of the solution

 ### Criteria for success
+1. The display should count from 0-9
+1. A table showing each number number 0-9 and corresponding LEDs are included
+1. Information indicating what the buttons do is included
+1. The display uses maximum 7 LEDs and 4 buttons

 ## Criteria B: Design

+### Record of Tasks
 | Task No. | Planned Action                                                                          | Planned Outcome                                        | Time Estimated | Target Completion Date | Criterion |
 |----------|-----------------------------------------------------------------------------------------|--------------------------------------------------------|----------------|------------------------|-----------|
 | 1.       | Planning: Create draft sketches for display.                                            | 3 or more sketches of display options                  |                |                        |           |